U.S. Supreme Court allows Biden's shift on immigration enforcement | Law-Order

 U.S. Supreme Court allows Biden's shift on immigration enforcement

-The justices ruled 8-1 in favor of the administration's appeal of a judge's ruling that had halted U.S. Department of Homeland Security (DHS) guidelines narrowing the scope of those who can be targeted by immigration agents for arrest and deportation.
-The Republican attorneys general of Texas and Louisiana filed suit to challenge Biden's policy but the justices determined that the two states lacked the legal standing to bring the case.
+The 8-1 decision overturned a judge's ruling last year that had halted Department of Homeland Security (DHS) guidelines narrowing the scope of those who can be targeted by immigration agents for arrest and deportation.
+The decision, authored by conservative Justice Brett Kavanaugh, underscored the authority of the U.S. government's executive branch to enforce federal law and decide who to arrest and prosecute, including in the context of immigration.

 - Country: